Nagal makes singles cut for Tokyo Olympics; AITA pairs him with Bopanna, withdraws Sharan | Sports-Games

 - India

-Indian tennis player Sumit Nagal on Friday made the cut for the men's singles event of the Tokyo Olympics as large-scale withdrawals pushed him inside the qualification mark.
+Sumit Nagal on Friday made the cut for the men's singles event of the Tokyo Olympics as large-scale withdrawals pushed him inside the qualification mark and the Indian tennis player is now hoping that competing at the biggest stage will settle a ''few things'' that are bothering him in his career.

-The All India Tennis Association (AITA) promptly paired him with Rohan Bopanna for the men's doubles competition by withdrawing Divij Sharan's nomination.
+The All India Tennis Association (AITA) promptly paired him with Rohan Bopanna for the men's doubles competition by withdrawing Divij Sharan's nomination since singles players are getting priority in entering the doubles draw.

+Nagal was ranked 144 on June 14, when ATP rankings were to be considered for direct entries but consistent withdrawals helped him. ''I knew it (cut-off) was gonna drop.
+Things are different this year, compared to any other Olympics.
+Nonetheless, I feel very happy.
+I am getting a chance to represent the country.
+I can't complain much about it,'' Nagal said from Germany.

+The 23-year-old Nagal will enter the Olympics with some disappointing results this season as he has suffered seven first round defeat on the Circuit, including at the Australian Open.

+''To be honest, I have been struggling with a few things, I am not going to name it.
+Getting into Olympics will hopefully change things in my career.
+It's going to be amazing experience.
+I will give my 100 per cent on the court.''
+Nagal did not share what was bothering him whether it was injury or some other health issue and also did not speak why he pulled out of Wimbledon.

+''I am sorry I am not gonna talk much about it, it's in the past.''
+Asked if it was an easy decision to make, considering that he will have to let go of a few Pro events on the Tour, Nagal said significance of Olympic Games is unmatched.

-The International Tennis Federation (ITF) communicated to the AITA that Nagal was eligible for men's singles, hours before the deadline for entries expires.
+''This wasn't easy because you have to change the schedule last minute but Olympics is Olympics.
+Olympics happens once in four years and Challengers happen every week, so there you go. ''My main goal was to play Olympics last year and If I get it this year, I will take that, no doubt of me looking other way.''
+The International Tennis Federation (ITF) communicated to the AITA on Friday morning that Nagal was eligible for men's singles, hours before the deadline for entries expires.

 However, since he recently underwent a procedure on his right knee in the US, he has made himself unavailable and confirmed it to the PTI.